Following a request of a reader, today we’re going to discuss when to use iterators and generators in Python.

 To make an example, have a look at this program.

-The winning numbers are then checked against “my_number”; if my_number is in these 10 numbers, the player win and the execution ends.
+The winning numbers are then checked against “my_number”; if my_number is in these 10 numbers, the player wins and the execution ends.

 Made in this way, however, you have always to wait at least 10 seconds because all the winning numbers are all generated before the check against the player lucky number.
-That’s a waste of time, because if the first of the winning numbers was the player’s number, we’d had generated 9 other winning numbers (using a time consuming function) that we don’t need and that we will never use.
+That’s a waste of time because if the first of the winning numbers were the player’s number, we’d had generated 9 other winning numbers (using a time-consuming function) that we don’t need and that we will never use.

 Do I need to be notified while the results of the list are generated?

-If the answer to this question is yes, well, you will probabilly need a generator.
+If the answer to this question is yes, well, you will probably need a generator.

-In this case, even if you need all the four elements before going on, your app will seem to be freezed for 20 seconds, and this could be annoying for the user.
+In this case, even if you need all the four elements before going on, your app will seem to be frozen for 20 seconds, and this could be annoying for the user.